NetCIL Client User Guide

 Data Entry – People- Keywords

-Once the keyword link has been established, you can retrieve records linked to a specific keyword by selecting F-5 and selecting By Keywords: as illustrated below.
+Once a keyword association has been established, you can retrieve records linked to a specific keyword by selecting F5 on the People form and then selecting By Keywords: as illustrated below.

 Data Entry – People - Domestic